People from some 160 Nations

 - The Professional Women's Group is an English-speaking networking group for women from all cultural and professional backgrounds.

-- Bookshops selling foreign language books are Bider&Tanner (English), Thalia (English, French, Italian), Olymp & Hades (English, French) and La Libreria (Italian).
+- Bookshops selling foreign language books are Bider&Tanner (English), Orell Füssli (English, French, Italian), Olymp & Hades (English, French) and Intercultural library for children and young people.

 - Associations: The comprehensive «Integrationsdatenbank» is the place to look for services and associations by or for foreigners.